 The workflow for applying a second material to some faces of an object covered by a base material is as follows:

-Go into Edit Mode and Face Select (a new list appears above the Active Material list with Assign/Select/Deselect buttons).
+Go into Edit Mode and Face Select (a new list will appear below the Active Material list with Assign, Select, Deselect buttons).

-Select the face/faces to be colored with the second material.
+Select the faces to be colored with the second material.

 In the Object Material Slots list, click the

 +button to create a new slot or select an existing material.

 Click the Assign button, and the material will appear on the selected object faces.